Spleen Pancreas And Liver Question And Answers

 • Till this point, the development of the testis and ovaries are the same.

-Descent of testis
+Descent of Testis

-• Testis which develops in relation to lumbar region of the posterior abdominal wall starts to descend
+• Testis which develops in relation to the lumbar region of the posterior abdominal wall starts to descend

 • It gradually descends to the scrotum through the iliac fossa (3rd month) and the inguinal canal (7th month), finally reaching the scrotum by the end of 8th month.